UX Case Study

 A friend of mine, who just opened his own business asked me to give him advise and use my expertise to make the website look good and user friendly.
 He doesn’t have the knowledge and the time to create a competitive website and he thought maybe I could help.
 There is already an existing website but it has some flaws.
 In my case study below you can follow up the steps of the design process and at the end you will be able to see the prototype .

 Identify the issues and find the right solutions

 Collecting data points about the user's needs -and factors, that influence their decision.

-Explain the different processes involved in accomplishing a task from your MVP
+Explain the different processes involved in accomplishing a task from the MVP

 Wireframing, design the mood board, color palette, typography, designing mock-ups